SLieve/technicalgrimoire/_posts/2020-01-16-KickstarterShipping.md

 categories: Tabletop
 tags: kickstarter tutorial
 published: true
+image: images/posts/Gumroad_banner.png
 ---

 Kickstarter allows you to [collect shipping costs](https://www.kickstarter.com/blog/weve-made-shipping-rewards-a-lot-more-flexible?ref=tipsblog) along with your backer pledges. _Enjoy the comment from 2014 saying this is a terrible idea._

 This is a terrible idea.
 For one big reason:

-**"Additionally, any funds pledged towards shipping costs will count towards your project's goal."**
+> "Additionally, any funds pledged towards shipping costs will count towards your project's goal."

 This is disastrous because shipping costs vary wildly and can't really be estimated or accounted for.